renzheng11/Catalyst-HTML-Converter/README.txt

         - If there are multiple images next to each other with only one Figure caption,
             - remove the images from the md file except the first one
             - need to change image file names
+        - Ensure image hrefs are named correctly for uploading to OJS

     ** LINKS **
         - if a link is not linked, check the md file and include <> around the linked